• Skip to main content

 August 5, 2022

-So, there is no reason not to have a family doctor caring for you (even if you don’t have a family), but there are many reasons why you should have one.
+So, there is no reason not to have a family medicine provider caring for you (even if you don’t have a family), but there are many reasons why you should have one.
 Let’s talk about those reasons.

 Reason #1 All Primary Care Needs of You and Your Family Can Be Addressed Under One Roof

-As a primary care doctor, a family doctor can offer primary health care – providing treatment for common health complaints, the management of long-term illnesses such as heart disease, asthma, and diabetes, and prevention of future illnesses through advice, screening programs, and immunization – to people of all ages.
-A family doctor can also perform minor surgical procedures such as draining abscesses.
+As a primary care provider, a family provider can offer primary health care – providing treatment for common health complaints, the management of long-term illnesses such as heart disease, asthma, and diabetes, and prevention of future illnesses through advice, screening programs, and immunization – to people of all ages.
+A family medicine provider can also perform minor surgical procedures such as draining abscesses.

 Since they master specific skill sets such as women’s health, geriatrics, obstetrics, and more, during their training, their office is the first stop of patients of all ages – from newborns to senior citizens – for primary health care needs.
 They also keep track of your family life cycle to provide you with comprehensive care.